deatrich/linux-home-server/linux-server.md

 as indicated by the release number.

-I also opt to use an installation image which uses the [MATE desktop system][mate-desktop].
-At the bottom of that linked website is a note about why it is called MATE (pronounced mat-ay).
+I also opt to use an installation image which uses the [MATE desktop system][mate-desktop]  -- at the bottom of that linked website is a note about why it is called MATE (pronounced mat-ay).
 The MATE window manager is intuitive, efficient, skinny, dependable and popular.
 It is widely available on most flavours of Linux.
+MATE is not flashy, but it gets the job done.

 Even though we are creating a home server, it is useful to configure the server to provide a remote graphical desktop environment -- this is why